How to start (and build) an emergency fund

 4. Gradually increase your savings

 One way you can boost your savings rate over time is to increase the amount you’re contributing to your emergency fund by 1 percent or a specific sum, until you’ve reached your savings goal.
-Increasing the amount in increments can help to make the smaller deposit into your checking account appear less noticeable.
+Increasing the amount in increments can help to make the larger deposit to your savings account appear less noticeable.

-“The best way to build up emergency fund savings when cash flow is tight is to take tiny steps that add up over time,” says Noah Damsky, CFA, Principal at Marina Wealth Advisors.
+“The best way to build up emergency fund savings when cash flow is tight is to take tiny steps that add up over time,” says Noah Damsky, a chartered financial analyst and founder of Marina Wealth Advisors.
 “If you want to save $150 per month, save $5 per day.
 Not only is it less daunting, but it helps you realize how you can reach your goals by making small sacrifices,” he adds.

 5. Save unexpected income